 Arrive at Keflavik Airport in Reykjavik, Iceland by 7am today.
-We provide one group transfer to our hotel in downtown Reykjavik.
+We provide one group transfer to our meeting point in downtown Reykjavik.
 Following an orientation and group breakfast, we drive to Leidarendi cave.
 Leidarendi is a great example of lava tube geology, with frozen flows of various patterns and formations, small stalagmites and stalactites, and icicles of all shapes and sizes.
 Most of Leidarendi is accessible on foot, but some crawling is required and we use headlamps.
 Our next stop is the Blue Lagoon for lunch at the café and time to enjoy the famous spa.
-We return to Reykjavik and check into our hotel, with free time to relax or stroll the streets of this colorful capital city until we meet for dinner.
+This afternoon we continue to our lodging on the Snaefellsnes peninsula.
 All meals included.

 Today's hike on the Snaefellsnes peninsula takes us along local fishermen's trails.
 We pass old fishing villages, lighthouses and even shipwrecks, which serve as a reminder of how the forces of nature impact the course of life on this island.
 Panoramic views include dramatic coves, inlets and sea cliffs, which are nesting sites for a host of bird species.
 We also take in the views of Mt.
 Snaefellsjokull (4,744'), an 800,000 year old stratovolcano with a small glacier covering its summit.
 The geology of the peninsula, which includes many lava fields, is the result of 20 volcanic eruptions that occurred pre- and post-ice age.
 We return to our guesthouse for dinner and overnight.
 All meals included.